Calculating Body Surface Area accurately allows healthcare professionals to make informed decisions.

 BSA calculators often offer multiple calculation methods.
 Choose the method that aligns with your needs or follow the recommendations of healthcare professionals if applicable.

 Click the "Calculate" or similar button to generate the BSA result based on the entered measurements and selected calculation method.
-The calculator will process the data and provide the BSA value.
+The calculator processes the data to generate the BSA result.

 Once the calculation is complete, the BSA value will be displayed on the screen.
 Take note of the BSA measurement, typically in square metres (m²), as provided by the calculator.